 Department of Communication

-The Master of Science (M.S.)
-Degree in Communication offers advanced-level practitioner-oriented study.
-Students enrolled in the M.S. in Communication program may simultaneously pursue graduate certificates in health advocacy, organizational communication, social and new media, and/or strategic communication.
-Students stack together any three 9-unit certificates and combine those 27 units with a 3-unit professional capstone e-portfolio course to earn the 30-unit master’s degree.
+The Master of Science (MS) Degree in Communication offers advanced-level practitioner-oriented study.
+Students enrolled in the MS in Communication program may simultaneously pursue graduate certificates in health advocacy, organizational communication, social and new media, and/or strategic communication.
+Students stack together any three 9-credit certificates and combine those 27 credits with a 3-credit professional capstone e-portfolio course to earn the 30-credit master’s degree.

-Designed to allow you to master the message, the Master of Science Degree in Communication will give you the tools you need to practice communication at the intersection of diversity, technology and social influence.
+Designed to allow you to master the message, the MS in Communication will give you the tools you need to practice communication at the intersection of diversity, technology and social influence.
 This hands-on degree program uses work-life scenarios and case studies to give you immediate impact on the job.
-The degree is suitable for those who wish to advance their professional communication skills in such areas as new media management, social advocacy, effective message-generation, assessment or campaign creation for diverse applications including healthcare, public relations, advertising, advocacy, grass roots organizing, political campaigning, or training and development.
+The degree is suitable for those who wish to advance their professional communication skills in such areas as new media management, social advocacy, effective message-generation, assessment or campaign creation for diverse applications, including healthcare, public relations, advertising, advocacy, grass roots organizing, political campaigning, or training and development.

 Students select certificates to serve as the areas of emphasis.
 Each certificate is composed of two required courses and one elective course.
 Recipients of the graduate certificate in health advocacy will demonstrate strong communication skills relevant to health promotions and advocacy for patients or health organizations.
 Students earning the organizational communication graduate certificate will apply their communication skills relevant to internal communication with diverse organizational audiences.
+The social and new media certificate will train students to merge communication theory and strategy with cutting-edge media technology.
 The social and new media certificate will train students to apply merge communication theory and strategy with cutting edge media technology.
 The strategic communication certificate focuses on the public relations, advertising, and integrated communication strategies and tactics needed to address diverse external and internal audiences.

 The curriculum provides a broad overview of communication as a field of academic endeavor.
 It also incorporates an advanced understanding of communication theory as it relates to message dissemination at the interpersonal, group, organizational, public or mass societal levels.
 The curriculum also incorporates course work in which students learn to collect, analyze and interpret data pertinent to a wide variety of communication-oriented applications.
-All students take COMM 785 and one of two diversity and inclusion focused courses: COMM 724 or COMM 780.
+All students take COMM 785 to build a strong foundation in communication research literacy and design and one of two courses focused on effective communication with diverse audiences: COMM 724 or COMM 780.

 Program Coordinator